Ukita Hideie

-Ukita Hideie (宇喜多 秀家) was a Japanese Samurai and the daimyō of Bizen and Mimasaka Provinces (modern Okayama Prefecture), and one of the council of Five Elders appointed by Toyotomi Hideyoshi.
+Ukita Hideie (宇喜多 秀家) was a Japanese samurai and daimyō of Bizen and Mimasaka Provinces (modern Okayama Prefecture), and one of the council of Five Elders appointed by Toyotomi Hideyoshi.
 Son of Ukita Naoie, he married Gōhime, a daughter of Maeda Toshiie.
 Having fought against Tokugawa Ieyasu in the Battle of Sekigahara he was exiled to the island prison of Hachijō-jima, where he died.